jamesengleback/P450_Assay_Development/Serial_Dilution_Scheme/readme.md

 |----------------|
 |It's starting to look like a normal titration!
 There's a sort of inflection point in there.
 I'll find out which traces are absorbing way more than the others|

 I sorted the traces by their A320 vales [here](20190605_SerialDil_WorstOffenders.csv) because I think that part of the trace is supposed to be fairly constant.
-So far it looks like that's just something that's affecting rows 7 and 9, which both contained N-palmitoylglycine.
-It's probably a compound specific thing.
+So far it looks like that's just something that's affecting rows 7 and 9, which both contained N-palmitoylglycine (NPG).
+It's probably a compound specific thing, maybe it has its oown absorbance.
+The worst affected wells are the ones with the highest NPG concentrations too.

+#### Analysis
+###### Aim - calculate Kd for lauric acid from the data